16th Sabah State Legislative Assembly

-The 16th Sabah State Legislative Assembly is the current term of the Sabah State Legislative Assembly, the legislative branch of the Government of Sabah in Sabah, Malaysia.
-The 16th Assembly consists of 79 members that 73 members were elected in the 2020 Sabah election and 6 members were nominated by the Government and is serving from 26 October 2020 until the next state election.
+The 16th Sabah State Legislative Assembly was the term of the Sabah State Legislative Assembly, the legislative branch of the Government of Sabah in Sabah, Malaysia.
+The 16th Assembly comprises 79 members, of whom 73 were elected in the 2020 Sabah State Election, and 6 were appointed by the Government.
+The term of the 16th Assembly began on 9 October 2020 and ended upon its dissolution on 6 October 2025 ahead of the next state election.

 Background

-Gabungan Rakyat Sabah (GRS) coalition won the election with a simple majority of 38 seats.
-The coalition consists of Parti Gagasan Rakyat Sabah (GAGASAN) (25), Homeland Solidarity Party (STAR) (6), United Sabah Party (PBS) (7), United Sabah National Organisation (USNO) (0) and Sabah Progressive Party (SAPP) (1).
-Hajiji Noor from GAGASAN was sworn in as Chief Minister 3 days later.
+Gabungan Rakyat Sabah (GRS) coalition won the election with a simple majority of 42 seats.
+The coalition consists of Parti Gagasan Rakyat Sabah (GAGASAN) (26), Homeland Solidarity Party (STAR) (6), United Sabah Party (PBS) (7), United Sabah National Organisation (USNO) (0), Sabah People's Hope Party (PHRS) (1), Liberal Democratic Party (LDP) (0), Love Sabah Party (PCS) (0) and Sabah Progressive Party (SAPP) (1).
+GRS also has 1 direct member representatives from N.21 Limbahau.
+Hajiji Noor from GAGASAN-GRS was sworn in as Chief Minister 3 days later.